danielsaidi/SwiftUIKit/README.md

 ## About SwiftUIKit

-`SwiftUIKit` adds extra functionality to `SwiftUI`.
-It aims to make already existing features easier to use and adds a lot of new functionality to the framework as well.
+`SwiftUIKit` adds extra functionality to `SwiftUI`, like extensions to existing types and completely new views, pickers, utilites, services etc.

-`SwiftUIKit` is divided into these different areas:
+`SwiftUIKit` is divided into these areas:

 * Blurs
 * Cameras